knasim/Behavioral-Cloning/writeup_template.md

 # **Behavioral Cloning**

+### Resubmission:
+The file (reload_model.py) uses the trained model (model.h5).
+Then new images were recorded using a "recovery action mode", which means: position the car when it's ready to go off-road and start recording new images while steering towards the center.
+This was done approx. 5-6 times to collect enough images.
+Next the trained model was re-loaded (reload_model.py line 80) and the network was trained ONLY on the newly collected images from the "recovery action mode".
+This resulted in much better overall autonomous driving of the car.
+It was observed that the car stayed in the center of the road.
+No tire left the drivable portion of the track surface.
+The car never goes beyond the yellow lanes.
+The result of this can be viewed in the video (retrain_video.mp4).

 ### Introduction:
 This approach uses applied deep neural networks and convolutional neural networks (CNNs) to clone driving behavior by training,